 Industry Loss Index

 The bond is triggered based on actual losses to the insurance industry as a whole.
-In the U.S., the loss is typically measured by Property Claims Services® (PCS®), which is why this is often referred to as a "PCS trigger."
-The equivalent in Europe is PERILS AG, an independent organization that collects and reports loss data from insurance companies following major windstorm, earthquake, and flood events.
-For industry loss triggers, the sponsor does not need to divulge the details of its portfolio to investors; instead, the modeling agent uses its own database of insured industry exposure to estimate the bond's probability of being triggered.
-A risk analysis of the sponsor's portfolio can also be performed to estimate correlations between the sponsor’s and the wider industry's risk profiles, and to thus select an optimized industry loss trigger that will minimize the quantified basis risk.
+In the U.S. and Japan, the loss is typically measured by Property Claims Services® (PCS®), which is why this is often referred to as a "PCS trigger."
+The equivalent in Europe and Australia is PERILS AG, an independent organization that collects and reports loss data from insurance companies following major windstorm, earthquake, flood, hail, and fire events.
+For industry loss triggers, the sponsor does not need to divulge the details of its portfolio to investors; instead, the modeling agent uses its own database of insured industry exposure to estimate the bond’s probability of being triggered.
+A risk analysis of the sponsor’s portfolio can also be performed to estimate correlations between the sponsor’s and the wider industry’s risk profiles, and to thus select an optimized industry loss trigger that will minimize the quantified basis risk.

 Recovery is based on objective measurements, such as a hurricane’s maximum wind speed and landfall location, or the ground motion measured by multiple seismometers after an earthquake.
 To minimize the sponsor’s basis risk, a detailed risk analysis of the sponsor’s portfolio is performed before deciding on the parameters of a qualifying event.